 While in the Reserved State, the CMTS MUST transition a Gate to the Committed state, if requested by the Policy Server as long as the Committed Envelope is less than or equal to the Reserved Envelope (see Section 6.5.3).
 While in the Committed state, the Policy Server MAY modify the Authorized Envelope of the Gate via a Gate-Set message, as long as the Authorized Envelope is greater than or equal to the Reserved Envelope.
-In this state, the Policy Server MAY also modify the Reserved envelope, as long as the reserved envelope is greater than or equal to the Committed Envelope.
-In this state, the Policy Server MAY even modify the Committed envelope, as long as the new envelope is less than or equal to the Reserved Envelope.
+In this state, the Policy Server MAY also modify the Reserved envelope, as long as the reserved envelope is greater than or equal to the Committed envelope, as long as the reserved envelope, as long as the reserved envelope, as long as the new envelope is less than or equal to the Reserved Envelope.
 If a request is received to de-commit all resources (but keep them reserved) while the Gate is in the Committed state, the CMTS MUST stop timer T3, (re-)start timer T2, and transition back to the Reserved state.
 In Scenario 1, the Policy Server MAY request this action by issuing a Gate-Set message with the a Traffic Profile that includes the Authorized and Reserved Envelopes, but does not include a Committed Envelope.